GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When program developers are not territorial about their code and encourage others to look for bugs and potential improvements, progress speeds up dramatically.
+> ### The complexity of software is an essential property, not an accidental one.
+Hence descriptions of a software entity that abstract away its complexity often abstract away its essence.
 >
-> ~ *Gerald Weinberg*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts